-A ½ mile section of the Downtown Greenway is now open and includes Five Points and Morehead Park.
-Five Points begins at South Eugene Street and West Bragg Street and runs west to Freeman Mill Road and West Lee Street.
-Morehead Park continues on the north side of West Lee Street and runs along the east side of Freeman Mill Road to Spring Garden Street.
-Download map with open sections.
+A 3/4-mile section of the Downtown Greenway is now open and includes Five Points and Morehead Park.
+Five Points begins at South Eugene Street and West Bragg Street and runs west to Freeman Mill Road and Gate City Boulevard.
+The southern section from Eugene to Martin Luther King Jr Drive along Bragg Street is also open.
+Morehead Park continues on the north side of Gate City Boulevard and runs along the east side of Freeman Mill Road to Spring Garden Street.
+The section from Smith to Eugene to Fisher and Greene is also open.
+Download map for open sections.

 When is the Greenway open?